 Installing a permanent kitchen island can have a direct impact on your flooring.
 If you’re not planning to replace your entire kitchen floor, you’ll need to consider what’s underneath your current layout.
 Removing an old island or installing a new one in a different spot might expose an unfinished patch of flooring.
 This could mean you’ll need to source matching materials to patch the area, which can be tricky with older floors, or it might be the perfect excuse for a full flooring update.
 Either way, it’s a cost that should be factored into your overall home renovation budget.

-Demolition and Removal
+Factoring in Demolition and Disposal

 If you’re replacing an existing island, you also have to account for the cost of removing it.
 While it might seem like a simple task, it can get complicated if the old island has water, gas, or electrical hookups.
 In those cases, it’s best to hire a professional to safely disconnect everything before removal, which can cost $400 or more.
 If the island is just a simple cabinet structure with no built-in utilities, you might be able to handle the demolition yourself.
 Just be sure to plan for the proper disposal of the old materials.